If you've heard of waterless cookware, then you've probably heard the following things:

 Or, other versions of direct selling are used, such as the late night infomercial: Pretty much every high-priced brand of waterless cookware has an infomercial (or three) you can watch to get excited about the cookware.

-Direct selling is a gimmicky aspect of waterless cookware--and even brands that aren't sold this way still market much the same way, using the same buzz words to differentiate themselves from regular clad stainless cookware.
+Direct selling is a gimmicky aspect of waterless cookware--and even some brands that aren't sold this way still market much the same way, using the same buzz words to differentiate themselves from regular clad stainless cookware.
 For example, "surgical stainless steel," "healthier," "safer," etc.

 Direct selling can prey on people's emotions and not give them a fair way to evaluate a product.
 Even though you can buy waterless cookware other ways now (e.g., Amazon), some products still use the gimmicky techniques and buzz words of direct selling.